Abdulkhadir63/backblaze-aws-lakehouse/README.md

 I use Apache Iceberg as the table format for the lakehouse.

-The project does not treat the lakehouse as a collection of unrelated files.
+The important difference is that I am not treating the lakehouse as just a collection of Parquet files sitting in S3.

-Iceberg provides the table abstraction over the underlying S3 storage.

 The architecture is: